ustmrw/-/readme.md

 # My Approach to the Constitution

  - Term limits on all members to one year.
-We vote via concensus.
+We vote via consensus.
  - The 1st or 2nd amendment must include a right to well-being.
 This includes a right to healthcare and information.
 If you own a gun, prove you know how to use it.
 The sharpest shooters get to keep their weapons.
 The worse you are, the more the government will pay you to sell your weapon to the better shooters who will be our militia.
  - Policing can be done by an app.
  - Every citizen has complete control over every system in their own body.
 And every citizen's input is valued.